SEAN: There is so much manga out in August it beggars belief. Over 50 different titles in the month. And the first week is the biggest. So buckle up.

 ANNA: I have read this and the vampires in Black Rose Alice are very different from the vampires people may be used to.
 As much as I love goofy vampire romance manga, I really enjoyed the surreal and odd elements of this title.

-MELINDA: I’m very much looking forward to this, mainly on the strength of After School Nightmare, which is a long-time favorite of mine.
+MJ: I’m very much looking forward to this, mainly on the strength of After School Nightmare, which is a long-time favorite of mine.

 SEAN: Bleach hits Vol. 61, and I don’t think has had real vampires yet, though I’m sure we’ve seen the equivalent somewhere in its Rogue’s Gallery.